 All About pH

-Garden Pearls Calcium Carbonate have many benefits.
+Garden Pearls Lime has many benefits.
 Increasing soil pH when needed is one of them. pH is short for “potential of hydrogen” or “power of concentration and hydrogen”.

 It is the measurement of concentration of hydrogen protons in a substance.
 When measuring liquids, almost all of them have a pH reading between 0 (battery acids) and 14 (bleach and liquid drain cleaners).
 0 is very acidic (very high in hydrogen, H+) and 14 very alkaline (very high in hydroxide ions, OH-).